 As the number of COVID-19 cases grew in March and April, the need for assistance grew as well.
 To provide that help, the Mobilize for Good team refocused its efforts to address the crisis at hand.
 We began with schools in need in Baltimore, Maryland.
-And, with the help of an alumna and partners, we worked to make a difference.
+And, with the help of an alumna and others, we worked to make a difference.

 Here’s the story.